A theory of dormant opers on pointed stable curves -- a proof of Joshi's conjecture: Review of opers on complex algebraic curves

-Before preceding, recall that an ``{\it oper}" (or, a ``{\it $\mfg$-oper}" for a semisimple Lie algebra $\mfg$) is, by definition (cf. Definition \ref{y035}), a principal homogeneous space (in other words, a torsor) over an algebraic curve equipped with an integrable connection satisfying certain conditions.
-Opers on an algebraic curve over $\mbC$ play a central role in integrable systems and representation theory of loop algebras.
-They were introduced in ~\cite{BD1} in the context of the geometric Langlands program, providing a coordinate-free expression for the connections which appeared first in ~\cite{DS} as the phase space of the generalized Korteweg-de Vries hierarchies.
-Opers on a fixed proper hyperbolic curve $X_\mbC$ over $\mbC$ form an affine space, modeled on the base space of Hitchin's integrable system on the cotangent bundle of the moduli space of bundles.
+Before continuing our explanation of the present manuscript, let us briefly review what an {\it oper} is.
+Recall (cf. Definition \ref{y035}) that an oper, or more precisely a $\mfg$-oper for a semisimple Lie algebra $\mfg$, is defined as a principal bundle over an algebraic curve equipped with an integrable connection satisfying certain conditions.
+Opers on an algebraic curve, or a formal disc, over $\mbC$ play a central role in some areas of mathematics.
+For example, such objects were studied in the context of the geometric Langlands program (cf. ~\cite{BD1}) to construct Hecke eigensheaves on the moduli space of principal bundles by associating them with the base space of Hitchin's integrable system.
+Also, as discussed in ~\cite{DS}, the moduli space of opers on a formal disc is realized as the phase space of Drinfeld-Sokolov hierarchies, i.e., certain infinite families of nonlinear PDEs; these hierarchies are certainly among the most studied examples of integrable systems because of their tau-symmetries.